telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 which field to update.
 The other option is to use [MVVM](/framework/mvvm/overview) bindings in order to bind HTML elements to data item fields.

 > Use the `role` data attribute to initialize Kendo UI widgets in the template.
 Check [data attribute initialization](/framework/data-attribute-initialization) for more info.
+> The validation that is set in `schema.model`(/api/javascript/data/datasource#configuration-schema.model) is not mapped automatically.
+As a result, when you use the `editable.template` option, you have to add the validation for every element manually.

 #### Example - customize the popup editor